AliceHincu/Theory-Concepts/Lisp Functions and Predicates.md

 ## MINUSP subr 1 (n): T, NIL
 Check if n is a strictly negative number.

-# Arithemtic & Logical operations
+# Arithemtic and Logical operations
 Assume variable A holds 10 and variable B holds 20 then:
 * **(+ A B)** will give 30
 * **(- A B)** will give -10